jlshaw117/Brick-Destroyer/README.md

 ## Functionality and MVP Features

-* There are ten levels to cycle through
+* There are 5 levels to cycle through
 * Bricks will be generated from a predesigned matrix
 * Players use the mouse to move the paddle left and right
 * The trajectory of the ball changes based on where it hits the paddle